practicaldsc/study/docs/index.md

 This site – **which we'll call the "Study Site" in class** – contains practice problems taken from old related courses.
 The problems here will be similar in style to the problems on our exams, but they will not be identical – expect to be challenged!

 For now, we've organized problems as **discussion worksheets**.
 Each discussion problem set contains problems about a particular topic.
 Come to discussions to work on these problem sets in groups, with the help of our course staff.
+Solutions will be made available each week after all discussion sections have concluded.

 You should work on these problems **on paper**, since your exams will also be on paper.
 Even though you will see some multiple choice bubbles, you intentionally cannot select them.

+If you'd like, you can also view other exam problems from related classes at [practice.dsc10.com](https://practice.dsc10.com), [practice.dsc40.com](https://practice.dsc40.com), and [practice.dsc80.com](https://practice.dsc80.com).
+These sites are set up similarly to our Study Site, but contain lots of problems that are not in scope for this course.
+The problems you see below are taken from these other sites, but we've chosen problems that we know are in-scope and relevant.

 ----